quixdb/squash/plugins/pithy/pithy.md

 ## License ##

-The zstd plugin is licensed under the [MIT License](http://opensource.org/licenses/MIT), and Pithy is licensed under a [3-clause BSD license](http://opensource.org/licenses/BSD-3-Clause).
+The pithy plugin is licensed under the [MIT License](http://opensource.org/licenses/MIT), and Pithy is licensed under a [3-clause BSD license](http://opensource.org/licenses/BSD-3-Clause).